Souvik2040/Pair-Demo-for-Java/README.md

 1. PairDemoBasics
-This demonstrates the basic operations of the Pair class, by creating multiple Pair objects, and then extracting the values from them.
+This demonstrates the basic operations of the Pair class, by creating multiple Pair objects, and then extracting the keys and values from them.

 2. PairDemo
 This more advanced class demonstrates how the Pair class may be used to return